SOCIAL MEDIA SCAM: Bogus Post About Unidentified Girl Found By Side Of Road Returns

 Taylor Carlton, who was 16 at the time, eventually emerged from a coma and has long since recovered.
 She became a mom in 2018, according to her sister.

-However, a repost carrying that very same photo of Carlton clams that she's unidentified and was found by the side of the road in Saddle River just this past weekend.
+However, a repost carrying that very same photo of Carlton claims that she's unidentified and was found by the side of the road in Saddle River just this past weekend.

 The generators of the post are getting what they wanted – lots and lots of shares.